ryansechrest/docker/laravel/README.md

 1. Builds and starts `nginx`, `php`, and `mysql` containers.
 2. Runs in detached mode and rebuilds `nginx` container on each start.

-> ⚠️ Remove `--build` to speed up the launch if nothing changed.
+> ⚠️ Remove `--build` flag to speed up launch if nothing changed.

 ## 4. Install PHP dependencies